DillonAd/DillonAd.github.io/_drafts/2019-08-19-Introduction-To-The-Specification-Pattern.md

 The big advantage of this approach for me is that I can not only name the logic, but I can compose the specifications to create easily readable code.

 To put a cherry on top of all of this, these objects allow for completely isolated unit testing of the logic they contain.
-This mean I don't have to mock or fake an ORM, or worse stand up a real data store.
+This mean I don't have to mock or fake an ORM (Object-Relational Mapper), or worse stand up a real data store.
 The isolated nature makes these tests amazingly fast and reliable.

 # A Concrete Example